 Milan is a very popular city for students.
 It is one of the more popular city's for international students in Italy.
 It is very livable with a lot of culture and a fun nightlife, so you're sure to have the experience of a lifetime.

-Berlin and Milan both offer public transit to get you around.
+Berlin and Milan both offer first-rate public transit to get you around.

 Milan has a world-class public transit network to take passengers everywhere in the city.
 Options include metro, bus, tram, and train lines.

 Milan is an unbeatable place for its high level of walkability.
 Also, Berlin is not as popular, but is still a nice city for its ease of walking around.

 Milan is a very easy city to get around on foot.
 In particular, the city center is walkable.